AI Code Reviewer Showdown May 2026: Greptile vs CodeRabbit vs Qodo vs Cursor Bugbot vs Bito

 Best for: Teams already standardized on Cursor IDE

-Cursor's Bugbot launched as a Cursor Business feature in early 2026 and is the cleanest signal of the five — roughly 12% false-positive rate.
+Cursor's Bugbot launched as a Cursor Business feature in early 2026 and is the cleanest signal of the five — the lowest false-positive rate by the available evidence.
 It works because it shares the same repo index and intent-modeling that the Cursor agent uses, so it understands "this code is intentionally returning early" without needing a comment.

-• Cleanest signal: Lowest false-positive rate in our test
+- Cleanest signal: Lowest false-positive rate of the five

 Limitations: GitHub-only as of May 2026.
 Only available to teams on Cursor Business ($40/seat) or Enterprise plans — not a standalone purchase.